wirenboard/Gurux.DLMS.cpp/README.md

 Before start
 ===========================

-This is ALPHA version.
 If you find an issue, please report it here: http://www.gurux.fi/fi/project/issues/gurux.dlms.cpp

 We have made makefile for linux environment.
 You should go development folder and create lib and obj directories.